USTC-JialunPeng/Diverse-Structure-Inpainting/README.md

 The **center_mask models** are trained with images of 256x256 resolution with center 128x128 holes.
 The **random_mask models** are trained with random regular and irregular holes.

 ## Inference Time
-* One advantage that GAN-based and VAE-based methods have is their fast inference speed.
-We measure that [FE](https://github.com/KumapowerLIU/Rethinking-Inpainting-MEDFE) runs at 0.2 seconds per image on a single NVIDIA 1080 Ti GPU for images of resolution 256×256.
+One advantage that GAN-based and VAE-based methods have is their fast inference speed.
+We measure that [Mutual Encoder-Decoder with Feature Equalizations](https://github.com/KumapowerLIU/Rethinking-Inpainting-MEDFE) runs at 0.2 seconds per image on a single NVIDIA 1080 Ti GPU for images of resolution 256×256.
 In contrast, our model runs at 45 seconds per image.
 Naively sampling our autoregressive network is a major source of wasted time.
 Fortunately, this time can be reduced by an order of magnitude using an [incremental sampling technique](https://github.com/PrajitR/fast-pixel-cnn) which caches and reuses intermediate states of the network.
 Consider using this technique for faster inference.